JAGGANRAJ27/mycrm/README.md

 First clone this
-Then open a terminal and type npm install then navigate to routes by cd routes and then type npm install
+Then open a terminal and type npm install and npm run dev

-Then type npm start
-and then open another terminal and type npm run dev